Patients and Families

-To access the Online Guidebook, visit guidebook.ifopa.org/.
-You don't have to log in to view the database of resources.
+You don't have to login to view the database of resources to access the Online Guidebook.
 This allows you, your family, health care professionals, social workers, teachers, etc to view and use the Online Guidebook.
-To to use the "Favorites" functionality to save tools to view later, you will need to log in to the Online Guidebook.
+To use the "Favorites" functionality to save tools to view later, you will need to login.

 - If you have already set up a profile in the Patient Directory, click the login link.

-- If you would like to set up a profile so you can access the Patient Directory and the Guidebook with the same login, click here to set up an account.
+- If you would like to set up a profile so you can access the Patient Directory and the Guidebook with the same login set up an account.
 You will receive an email with your username and login within 24 hours Monday-Friday.

 - If you are only interested in a login for the Ability Toolbox Online Guidebook, click My Account to set up an account.

 Would you like to submit a picture and/or video demonstration of a tool(s) you use for inclusion in the Ability Toolbox Online Guidebook?
-Email them to Karen Kirchhoff, IFOPA Family Services Coordinator, at [email protected].
+Email them to Karen Kirchhoff, IFOPA Family Services Coordinator.